Scholars Learning Community

 If you desire to be part of something, to belong, then you will enjoy our Scholars Learning Community, where you will have the opportunity to live with other Scholars, and to work and socialize with the best and brightest on the planet.

 All freshman Scholars are required to live in and participate in the Scholars Learning Community, located in the Newing College residential community (see photos below).
 Scholars typically live in double rooms (two beds) with semi-private baths on an entire floor consisting of Scholars students in two of Newing's buildings.
 Approximately 400 students live in each Newing College building, so there are many opportunities to make connections with both Scholars and non-Scholar students.
 Newing College is one of the newest residential community on campus and consists of a Collegiate Center with a new dining hall, student lounge, student support services, classrooms, co-rec field and more.
 All freshmen Scholars take a class together, SCHL127, to enhance the Community of Scholars experience.
 Scholars are also offered academic, social and professional programming within the Learning Community.

-Sophomores, Juniors, and Seniors:
+Sophomores, Juniors, and Seniors

-At Binghamton University, we believe so strongly that you will learn at least as much outside of the classroom as inside the classroom, that our students live in places called residential colleges and for our Scholars, offer the followingbenefits rarely available anywhere else.
+At Binghamton University, we believe so strongly that you will learn at least as much outside of the classroom as inside the classroom, that our students live in places called residential colleges and, for our Scholars, offer the following benefits, rarely available anywhere else.Faculty Master

-Each of the six residential colleges at Binghamton University has a Faculty Master, a tenured professor who oversees the learning that occurs in the residence halls.
+Each of the six residential colleges at Binghamton University has a Faculty Master -- a tenured professor who oversees the learning that occurs in the residence halls.
 Professor Mark Reisinger is the Faculty Master of Newing College and has an office right inside the Chenango Champlain Collegiate Center above the Newing College Dining Hall.

-Scholars Leadership Community
+Scholars Mentoring Community